 Q: From what you’ve seen, do most people age gracefully?

-Q: If there were a key attribute of successful, happy older people, what would it be?
+Q: If there were a key attribute of successful, happy aging people, what would it be?

 A: I think it would probably be optimism.
-To me, optimism is looking at life realistically.
+To me, optimism is looking at life realistically, seeing the upside of things and knowing that the choices you make every day are critical.
 Optimistic people live longer and are healthier and happier.

 Q: Why is that?

 A: They encounter the world positively, which causes less wear and tear on the body and soul.
 They’re the opposite of cynical.
 People who are cynical are always geared up for an attack.
 Optimistic people don’t go into an encounter that way.
 As I said, they have a realistic view of life, however; they’re not Pollyannaish or naive.
-They have perspective—a view of the world based on years of living and learning.
+They have perspective—a view of the world based on years of living and learning, and knowing they have choices.

 Q: Where does your emotional life come into play?